LordBoos/discord_game/README.md

 6. Uncheck PUBLIC BOT
 8. Enable every Intent in the Privileged Gateway Intents section
 10. Click Save changes on the bottom of the page
-11. Under Token, click on Copy
-12. Now paste your token to the yaml configuration of HA replacing `secretDiscordBotToken` in the example above
+11. Under Token, click on Copy, this is your token, that you need to later paste into home assistant configuration flow, keep in mind that the bot first has to be invited to some server

 You also need your own discord server (or some server where you have "manage server" permission), and you need to invite the bot to that server.
 To invite your bot to your server, use following steps: